aksp/interactivevrview/README.md

 =======
 First, clone the repo.

-Next, you'll need a simple webserver.
+Next, you will need a simple webserver.
 At a minimum it should support partial range requests (e.g., to support seek by loading only part of the video at a time).
 You can see if a server supports partial range requests by following [these instructions](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests#Checking_if_a_server_supports_partial_requests).
 Here are two options:

 * **Using http-server:** If you already have `npm` then Node's [http-server](https://www.npmjs.com/package/http-server) is an easy-to-install server that supports partial range requests.
 To run the interactive 360 video player using Node's http-server:
 	* `cd` into the repo directory